machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 **WARNING: Be careful when typing these commands**

 Use **dmesg** to check for the name of the SD card partition then flash the image file.
 Flashing to the wrong device can result in data loss.

+Reconnect your SD card reader with the SD card insert and type the following:

+    dmesg | tail

+You should see something mentioning `/dev/sdX` or `/dev/mmcblkX`.
+This is the name of your SD card device.

+Extract the image file

+    unxz <name of image>.img.xz

+Flash the image

+    sudo dd bs=4096 if=<name of image>.img of=/dev/<device> oflag=direct

+#### Alternative with progress bar
+For the following commands you need the tool `pv` installed.
+On Debian or Ubuntu this can be done with `sudo apt-get install pv`

 For 2GB images: